Clark County Youth Shelter and Family Services Programs

 Safe Place is a crisis intervention program operating in Clark and Floyd counties.
 It allows youth that are in unsafe situations a means to obtain help quickly.
 Business sites throughout the counties serve as outreach locations, volunteers are dispatched to the business sites to provide transportation services to the Shelter.
 Crisis intervention is provided by a social worker.

-This three week course focuses on learning the feelings and emotions that lead to instances of shoplifting.
+This two-week course focuses on learning the feelings and emotions that lead to instances of shoplifting.
 Based on the curriculum provided by the National Association of Shoplifting Prevention, the free class meets at the Shelter in the shelter.

 Related Forms and Documents